Employment at five of B.C.’s biggest alternative energy companies has grown an average of 24.95% since 2015.

 In 2016, the median B.C. employee head count at the province’s biggest alternative energy companies was 20; a year later it had grown 100% to 40.
 Since then, the median B.C. head count has increased 12.5% to 45 in 2019.

-The average employee head count for alternative energy companies in the province has not returned to pre-2016 levels, which suggests that larger companies higher on BIV’s list have grown slower than their smaller counterparts.
-The average B.C. head count of the companies on the list has increased only 2.4% since 2015 compared with the median, which grew 18.4% during the same time period.
+The industry as a whole suffered a decline in 2016, and the average employee head count for alternative energy companies in the province has not returned to pre-2016 levels, which suggests that larger companies higher on BIV’s list have grown slower than their smaller counterparts.
+The average B.C. head count of the companies on the list has increased only 1.8% since 2015 compared with the median, which grew 18.4% during the same time period.